vimpunk/cratetorrent/DESIGN.md

   a `tokio` `mpsc` channel.
 This is because it simplifies the design and solves ownership and various type issues.

-Saving the blocks in a piece:
-1. Peer session requests n blocks from peer.
-2. For each received block, `Disk::save_block` is called which instructs `Disk` to place the block in the write buffer.
-3. Once piece has all blocks in it, it is hashed and, if the hash matches the expected hash, saved to disk.
-4. The block write and optionally the hash result is communicated back to torrent via a channel.
-5. Torrent receives this message, processes it, and forwards it to the peer session.

 ## Piece picker